 I found a little pet wheatgrass growing kit and decided to give it a go and see if I could get some of it to grow for my rabbit.
 It comes with the soil, seeds, and instructions.
 After watering the seeds I just had to wait a few days before I started to see little blades of grass poking up.
 After a couple weeks, I could cut some blades off for my rabbit too munch on.

 I’ve only been able to find this particular brand of wheatgrass growing kit at Small Pet Select (my favorite store for natural rabbit toys and hay).
 The Pet Greens Meadow is pretty cheap there (check out the current price) and you can get 15% off your purchase if you use the code BUNNYLADY at checkout.

 What kind of grass can rabbits eat?

 Rabbits can eat just about any kind of grass.
 The best kinds of grass are the types that are used to make dried-grass hay (timothy hay, orchard hay, oat hay, etc.).
 However these are not typically the types used for lawns, since they have a tendency to grow very tall.

 Grasses that are used for lawns tend to be grown with the overall look in mind, and not rabbit nutrition.
-They are safe for rabbits to eat, but will give your rabbit limited options.
-To help give your rabbit the most nutritious lawn they can have, try planting a few different varieties of grass seeds.
-You can make your lawn more like a yummy meadow that would naturally have different types of grass growing all around.
+They are safe for rabbits to eat, but will give your rabbit limited nutrition.
+To help give your rabbit the most nutritious lawn they can have, try planting and scattering a few different varieties of grass seeds.
+You can make your lawn more like a yummy pasture that would naturally have different types of grass growing all around.